-Becoming a landlord can be rewarding personally and financially and to make this work – proper homework is needed.
+Becoming a landlord can be rewarding personally and financially.
+To make this work, proper homework is needed.
 Let’s share some useful tips for making this leap.
 If you plan to become a landlord, give home inspection its due importance.
 Home inspection helps you to know what repairs or replacements are necessary.
 Leave no part of your house unchecked.
-Underestimating the costs of fixing and maintaining the property before and after a tenant has moved in will prove to be a rookie mistake, e.g. missing expenses like regular maintenance, garbage and gardening.
-As a landlord it would be wise to set aside 35 to 45% of your annual rental income for covering such costs.
-A landlord looking for a tenant must avoid being casual; find out whether your potential tenants meet the criteria by interviewing them on phone.
+Underestimating the costs of fixing and maintaining the property before and after a tenant has moved in will prove to be a rookie mistake (e.g., missing expenses like regular maintenance, garbage removal and gardening).
+As a landlord it would be wise to set aside 35-45% of your annual rental income for covering such costs.
+A landlord looking for a tenant must avoid being casual; find out whether your potential tenants meet the criteria, by interviewing them on phone.
 The source and amount of their income, their credit report and their references must be checked.
-Ensure that you know the federal, state, and municipal laws, regulations, and building codes that apply to rentals if you’ve decided to become a landlord.
-Housing agency is common in most of the states and at the regional level you will find a municipality office.
-You can communicate with someone from the department in charge of laws and regulations through a phone call or by meeting him/her in person; this will help you in getting familiar with rental laws and regulations.
-Get the lease signed once you find a great tenant.
-Your tenant is your customer, so make sure you treat them right; remember that being a landlord you’re running a business and doing right things will heighten the chances of success.
-For any assistance regarding your real estate endeavors like home buying or home selling, feel free to reach out to us, we will be more than happy to help.
+Ensure that you know the federal, state and municipal laws, regulations and building codes that apply to rentals, if you’ve decided to become a landlord.
+Housing agency is common in most of the states; and at the regional level, you will find a municipality office.
+You can communicate with someone from the department in charge of laws and regulations through a phone call or by meeting them in person; this will help you in getting familiar with rental laws and regulations.
+Get the lease signed, once you find a great tenant.
+Your tenant is your customer, so make sure you treat them right.
+Remember that as a landlord, you’re running a business.
+Doing right things will heighten your chances of success.
+For any assistance regarding your real estate endeavors, like home buying or home selling, feel free to reach out to us.
+We will be more than happy to help.